Mathnerd314/stroscot/docs/BuildSystem.rst

     Clean up by removing the selected targets, well as any files or directories associated with a selected target through calls to the Clean function.
 Will not remove any targets which are marked for preservation through calls to the NoClean function.

-* Before running a task, we clean up old build results, if any, i.e. delete all provided keys (outputs) that are still present.
-After running a task we store its (keyed) outputs with either verifying or constructive traces.
+--clean-old

-* To prune the store (which is a bad idea if there are multiple configurations that build different subsets), we can do as above and also load all the subtasks of present tasks.
-Then anything not loaded is not needed and its files etc. can be deleted.
+    clean built files that are no longer produced by the current build.
+A bad idea if there are multiple configurations that build different subsets.
+Basically we load all the tasks, then anything not loaded is not needed and its files etc. can be deleted.

 Exceptions
 ==========